OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 - c) It could contribute trillions and increase global GDP.
 - d) It will have no effect.

-6. **What is one of the future updates expected for ChatGPT?**

-- a) It will start charging for every word.
-- b) It will become a physical robot.
-- c) It will include more media types like images and videos.
-- d) It will be able to make phone calls.

 ### Answers

 1. b